Compagnies Républicaines de Sécurité: Criticism

 The suppressive role and occasional abuse of force by the CRS towards protesters or even school children has led to criticisms among human rights supporters.
 There have also been a number of complaints against CRS officers on the subject of racism and racial profiling.

 "CRS = SS" was a famous slogan of May 68.

-Note on the French mobile police forces
+Similar forces

+As French anti-riot forces, the CRS and the Gendarmerie Mobile are often mistaken for each other.
+The CRS are usually not deployed to the overseas French territories.
+The gendarmes, being part of the armed forces, can be deployed on foreign theaters.
+For example, gendarmerie mobile squadrons were deployed in Afghanistan, Kosovo and the Ivory Coast.

-The two French anti-riot forces, the CRS and the Gendarmerie Mobile are often mistaken for each other, as some of their missions are similar, but they can be distinguished by uniform.
-The uniform of the CRS is blue while that of the gendarmes mobiles is black.
+The two forces can be distinguished by uniform: uniform of the CRS is blue while that of the gendarmes mobiles is black.
 The CRS wear a big red CRS patch and their helmets sport yellow bands; the gendarmes have a stylized grenade on their medium-blue helmets.